segs-slam/segs-slam.github.io/README.md

-# PRGS-SLAM: Progressive Refined  3D Gaussian Splatting for for Monocular, Stereo, and RGB-D SLAM
+# PRGS-SLAM: Progressively Refined  3D Gaussian Splatting for for Monocular, Stereo, and RGB-D SLAM

 This is the repository that contains source code for the [PRGS-SLAM website](https://prgs-slam.github.io/).